calaldees/teachingWorkshops/teacherTraining/planning.md

     * Ponys
 * Try to avoid computer games as a theme
     * These can alienate some demographics immediately
+    * > Games are pointless, they don't do anything (for the world)
 * Tasks for the sake of a task
-    * "Add these number together" "Why" "Because it's the task"
+    * "Add these number together", "Why", "Because it's the task"
     * (This is less of a problem for A-Level as they have chosen the subject)